Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Implications for innovation and growth:

 Process debt can hinder innovation and stifle organizational growth.
 Unwieldy processes, complex decision-making structures, and outdated technologies can limit agility and hinder the ability to adapt to changing market dynamics.
-By addressing process debt and implementing optimized processes, organizations can foster a culture of innovation, streamline workflows, and create a foundation for growth and scalability.
+By addressing process debt and implementing optimized processes, organizations can create a culture of innovation, streamline workflows, and create a foundation for growth and scalability.

 Document and customer insights at your fingertips